Mercy Medical Center Honored With Quality Achievement Award for Stroke Care

 Get With The Guidelines—Stroke assists Mercy’s staff in implementing prevention measures, which include educating stroke patients to better manage their risk factors, to know warning signs for stroke and ensuring patients take their medications properly.

-In 2013, Mercy was ranked a Top Performer on Key Quality Measures™ by The Joint Commission, based on 2012 data.
+Mercy earned an “A” for patient safety in The Leapfrog Group’s Hospital Safety ScoreSM in 2014.
+In 2013, it was ranked a Top Performer on Key Quality Measures™ by The Joint Commission, based on 2012 data.
 Also, Mercy was named one of the 100 Great Community Hospitals by Becker’s Hospital Review in 2013 and has earned the Pathway to Excellence® designation by the American Nurses Credentialing Center.
 Mercy earned the 2013 Outstanding Achievement Award from the Commission on Cancer of the American College of Surgeons, and was designated a Breast Imaging Center of Excellence by the American College of Radiology.